-Karl Springer, Monumental Goatskin Dining Table, USA, c.
-1980
+Karl Springer LTD, Monumental Goatskin Dining Table, USA

-An exquisite dining table made of freeform inlay natural goatskin in warm pearl grey.
-Featuring classic Art Deco lines, the round base blossoms into four elegant pillars that support the monumental eight-foot circular top.
+The exquisite dining table, made of freeform inlay natural goatskin in warm pearl grey, features classic Art Deco lines, the round base blossoms into four elegant pillars that support the monumental three inch thick circular top.
 The table is finished in a polished lacquer.
 Springer is often credited with reviving the art of applying skins to furniture, a practice long associated with French Deco masters including Jean Michel Frank, Jean Dunand, and Emile-Jacques Ruhlmann.
 Able to seat up to twelve people, the table is an iconic Springer design and a fantastic example of his signature works in which elegant forms and proportions meet opulent materials and finishes.
-The table is in pristine condition.

 360 View is not available for this item.